Planning questions emerge at tornado-destroyed candle plant

 “We haven’t had one since we’ve been there,” he said.

-Executives at Mayfield Consumer Products didn’t respond to requests for comment Sunday.
+Ferguson, the company spokesperson, said drills were commonplace and workers followed the guidance when they found shelter.

+“There were regular drills and the employees went to the shelter, which is an interior part of that building,” he said.
+“They were there long enough even for attendance to be taken.”
+But, he said, the “tornado was of such rare size and strength that” it had great destructive power.

 The company said in a statement on its website that it had started an emergency fund to help employees and their families.
-The company was founded in 1998 and split off from another firm several years ago.

-“We’re heartbroken about this, and our immediate efforts are to assist those affected by this terrible disaster,” CEO Troy Propes said in the statement.
+“We’re heartbroken about this, and our immediate efforts are to assist those affected by this terrible disaster,” CEO Troy Propes, the son of Mary Propes, said in the statement.
 “Our company is family-owned and our employees, some who have worked with us for many years, are cherished.”

 Kentucky’s state safety and health agency website lists a series of 12 safety violations at the factory in 2019, though it doesn’t say what they were for.

-Beshear told CNN on Sunday that his understanding was that it did have an emergency plan.

-“We believe most of the workers got to what is supposed to be the safest place in the facility,” he sad.
-“But when you see the damage that this storm did not just there but across the area, I’m not sure there was a plan that would have worked.”
+Ferguson said it had to do with a worker’s error involving a circuit breaker, which led to extensive safety trainings and a modest fine.

 —-